OpaceDigitalAgency/smashingappsv2/src/tools/article-smasherv2/docs/user-guide.md

 ### Setting Up Your API Key

-1. Navigate to the Settings page in the Article Smasher v2 interface
+1. Navigate to the unified admin interface at smashingapps.ai/admin
+2. Go to the "Provider Management" section
+3. Select the provider you want to use (e.g., OpenAI)
-2. Enter your OpenAI API key in the designated field
+4. Enter your API key in the designated field
-3. Click "Save Settings"
+5. Click "Save"

+> **Note**: Article Smasher v2 now uses a unified admin interface that is shared across all SmashingApps.ai tools.
+This provides a centralized place to manage API keys, models, and settings for all applications.

 ## Article Creation Workflow